hansmdalton/hansmdalton.github.io/_pages/research.md

 <strong>Beyond drug screening.</strong>

-Essential genes are also fascinating from a non-clinical perspective.
+Essential genes are also fascinating from a basic science perspective.
 For example, in the context of aging biology, some essential genes can actually be beneficial to inhibit as an adult animal - increasing both healthspan and lifespan!
 The genomics of essential genes are also interesting - for example, why are there so many essential genes, when other similar genes have been duplicated?
-We are very interesting in studying these questions and more!
+We are very interested in studying these questions and more!
 </p>